franjaviersans/VRGLSL/README.md

 # README #

-Volume Rendering application using Raytracing the fragment shader with OpenGL
+Volume Rendering application using Ray Casting the fragment shader with OpenGL